Private Night Sightseeing Tour of Beijing

 Available options

-Private tour - English: This option including English speaking tour guide and private car for night sightseeing tour<br/>Pickup included
+This option including English speaking tour guide and private car for 4 hour downtown night sightseeing tour.<br/>Pickup included

-Choose this option to enjoy Chinese acrobatic show(middle back zone) and have a private English speaking tour guide&transfer.<br/>Pickup included
+Enjoy Chinese acrobatic show(middle back zone) and have a private English speaking tour guide&transfer for 4 hours tour<br/>Pickup included

 What's included